 Antidepressant and mood altering medications do not change negative behaviors or feelings, the effect they have on our brain chemistry is what changes them.
 This means that changing our brain chemistry is what changes our feelings and behaviors.
 The assumption that we need medications to do this is faulty thinking.

-The best way to change brain chemistry is the safest, healthiest and the longest acting method – using natural whole foods and herbs.
+For some (not all), the best way to change brain chemistry is the safe, healthy, and long-acting method of using natural whole foods and herbs.
 The key to using herbs and foods to nourish healthy brain chemistry lies in knowing which specific brain chemicals need to be enhanced or reduced, and what herbs and foods, activities and attitudes will do that.

 Basic Brain Chemistry 101